 In addition, you can choose which paragraph styles should be used in your TOC.
 So, if you use specific headings or body styles, you can add those to the table of contents.

 The table of contents updates automatically as you create your document.
 And it can be used right within your document as well.

-How to use table of contents view in Pages
+How to use the table of contents view in Pages

 Apply paragraph styles

 If you’ve opened an existing document, then you’ll likely see the table of contents populated.
 If you don’t then you’ll need to apply paragraph styles.
-So for that case and for those creating a document from scratch, here’ how to do that.
+So for that case and for those creating a document from scratch, here’s how to do that: